 The VonHaus 9100100 Is quite bulky and weighs almost 8 pounds, and it tends to leave the staples and nails sticking out a little, so we needed to hammer most of ours in.
 The safety trigger in the nose is also difficult to press and can cause marks on the wood.

 6. Arrow Fastener Corded Electric Staple Gun

-The Arrow Fastener T50ACD Corded Electric Staple Gun Has a few unique features, including a bottom loading magazine for easy refills and a quick-release mechanism makes it easy to access the magazine.
+The Arrow Fastener T50ACD Corded Electric Staple Gun Has a few unique features, including a bottom-loading magazine for easy refills and a quick-release mechanism that makes it easy to access the magazine.
 The comfortable soft-grip handle is easy to hold, and it’s lightweight at only 3 pounds.
-It features a contact safety switch that prevents accidental firing, and the trigger fire is the staple with a gentle squeeze.
+It features a contact safety switch that prevents accidental firing.

-The downside of the Arrow Fastener T50ACD is that it’s not very strong and had extreme difficultly driving staples into the wood.
+The downside of the Arrow Fastener T50ACD is that it’s not very strong and has extreme difficulty driving staples into the wood.
 Especially for a corded model, we expected more power and needed to remove many of the staples we put in.
 It would also jam occasionally, adding to the time required to finish the job.

 7. NEU MASTER N6013 Staple Gun

-The NEU MASTER N6013 Staple Gun There’s another two in one staple gun on our list that fires both staples and brad nails.
-It features a contact safety switch to avoid accidental firing, and adjustable power lets you adjust hammer strength for different types of material.
+The NEU MASTER N6013 Staple Gun is another two-in-one staple gun that fires staples and brad nails.
+It features a contact safety switch to avoid accidental firing, and adjustable power lets you adjust the hammer strength for different types of material.
 A quick-release mechanism makes refills a breeze, and it’s lightweight at just a little over 3 pounds.
 It also includes 336 staples and 200 brad nails to get you started.